currinjs/CurrinJS/aio/content/guide/ngmodule.md

 Modules are a great way to provide services for all of the module's components.

-The [Dependency Injection](guide/dependency-injection) page describes the Angular hierarchical dependency-injection system and how to configure that system with [providers](guide/dependency-injection#providers) at different levels of the application's component tree.
+The [Dependency Injection](guide/dependency-injection) page describes the Currin hierarchical dependency-injection system and how to configure that system with [providers](guide/dependency-injection#providers) at different levels of the application's component tree.